Unpacking exceptional healthcare logos

 Cityblock logo

 Cityblock has an unbelievably impressive logo.
 Maybe even our all-time favorite?
 With a mission to help those be seen, be heard, and be healthy, Cityblock publicly stands for radically different, member-first healthcare.
-In their favicon-friendly logo, you see a city block, a defiant fist, and a loving family.
+In their logo, you see a city block, a defiant fist, and a loving family.
 They communicate multiple company values with one simple design.

 2. Galileo